industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 come installed with the project if we installed DESDEO with its [development dependencies](#bash:poetry_install_dev).

-Tests should be located in the `tests` directory found at the root of the directory.
-Tests are written iniside `.py` files with the `test_` prefix, e.g., `test_feature.py`.
-Tests themselves should be defines as test cases, each in its own Python function with its name starting with the prefix `test_`, e.g., `def test_feature():`.
+Tests should be located in the `tests/` directory found at the root of the directory.
+Tests are written inside `.py` files with the `test_` prefix, e.g., `test_feature.py`.
+Tests themselves should be defined as test cases, each in its own Python function with its name starting with the prefix `test_`, e.g., `def test_feature():`.
 It is important that these naming conventions are followed because pytest relies on them during test discovery (i.e., when it tries to